-Poison ivy is present in the woodlands at Ottawa Forest and Nature School throughout the summer.
+Poison ivy is present in the woodlands at Ottawa Forest and Nature School through the Spring and Fall.
 To limit exposure, we require that all participants wear long pants, long socks, and closed toed shoes while taking part in our programs in all seasons.
 Washing affected skin within 15-60 minutes of exposure is likely to remove the oil that can lead to a reaction, so staff carry potable water and soap at all times.
 In the event of a participant coming in contact with poison ivy, we are able to wash the affected area immediately.